qysp/trustdb/README.md

   await db.save();
 });

-// `results` will always be an array, even if `findOne` method was used. repoCollection.on('find', (query, results, allDocs) => {
+// `results` will always be an array, even if `findOne` method has been used. repoCollection.on('find', (query, results, allDocs) => {
   // Assuming variable `cache` has been defined as an array somewhere. cache.push({